emberjs/rfcs/text/0000-deprecate-ember-k.md

 }
 ```

-The purpose of this function was to avoid some amount of boilerplate code
+The purpose of this utility was to avoid some amount of boilerplate code
 and limit the creation of function instances in Ember's internals.

 In a world of globals, effectively writing `somefn: Ember.K` was shorter